gibbok/typescript-book/README.md

 const [name, age]: Student = ['Simone', 20];
 ```

-The term “variadic” means indefinite arity (accept a variable number of arguments).
+The term "variadic" means indefinite arity (accept a variable number of arguments).

 A variadic tuple is a tuple type which has all the property as before but the exact shape is not defined yet: